overhangio/tutor/README.md

 # Open edX quick install (in Docker containers)

 This is a **one-click install of [Open edX](https://openedx.org), both for production and local development**.
+As a bonus, this also builds **a mobile Android app for your platform**.

 The deployment of a full-featured Open edX platform is a highly technical and complex project.
-Here, we greatly simplify it by:
+Here, we greatly simplify it by replacing ansible deployment playbooks by Dockerfiles.

-1. relying on pre-configured Docker containers for external services, such as MySQL and MongoDb
-2. activating only a subset of all Open edX features

 We made this project so that non-technical people could still install Open edX by themselves: knowing how to launch a server and ssh into it should be enough.
 But we also made sure that every step of the deploy process could be customized if you have the technical skills.